 Business Continuity Client sites are backup up, off site, daily and a 10 day history kept.
 This means in the unlikely event of a total disaster we can re-instate your site and have you back online within a few hours.

 Your Guarantee If we fail to meet any of our service levels you’ll be eligible to claim for one day’s service fee for the relevant service.

 APPLICATION SECURITY AND RESILIENCE

-Our application (the software) is security tested by NCC who are a leading global information assurance specialist.
-The application implements their security recommendations and best practices.
+Our application (the software) is security tested by 3rd party information assurance specialist.
+Our application implements the security recommendations and best practices.
 For our cloud platform we use Qualys to regularly test security and Comodo for online protection.